castorini/chatty-goose/README.md

 ## Quickstart Guide

-The following example shows how to initialize a searcher and build a CQR agent from scratch using HQE and T5 as first-stage retrievers, and a BERT reranker.
+The following example shows how to initialize a searcher and build a `ConversationalQueryRewriter` agent from scratch using HQE and T5 as first-stage retrievers, and a BERT reranker.
 To see a working example agent, see [chatty_goose/agents/chat.py](chatty_goose/agents/chat.py).

 First, load a searcher